Afrrcyn/compYear2/visualComputing/Polygons and Pixels.md

 5. Need to swap $x$ and $y$ according to gradient of the line.
 6. Bresenham (1965) developed a fast algorithm using only integer arithmetic that is still used today!

-So we scan converted a line, how do you scan convert a polygon is the nest question?
+So we scan converted a line, how do you scan convert a polygon is the next question?

 - There are many approaches... we'll look at 2.
 - The polygon has been transformed by the viewing pipeline, so we know it's  $(x, y, z)$ vertex coordinates  in screen space.
 - The $(x, y)$ coordinates corresponds to a pixel position.
 - The $z$ coordinate is a measure of the vertex's distance from the eye (or camera), we won't use this information yet!

+##### Approach 1
-1. To scan convert a triangle, we scan convert the edges, and then after finishing the edges, fill in the dots!
+To scan convert a triangle, we scan convert the edges, and then after finishing the edges, fill in the dots!

 Yeah, this approach above is naïve and not used...

+##### Approach 2
-2. We're gonna look at the sweep-line algorithm
+We're gonna look at the sweep-line algorithm

 ![[Pasted image 20230214101713.png|400]]